icgc-dcc/dcc-docs/README.md

 brew install mkdocs
 ```

-Node and NPM are required as well.
-For developers, [nvm](https://github.com/creationix/nvm) is recommended.
-Otherwise, downloading the latest from [nodejs.org](https://nodejs.org/en/download/) will work.
+Node is also required.
+Download the latest version from [nodejs.org](https://nodejs.org/en/download/).

-After installing node, go into the directory containing the project and run
+After installing node, `cd` into the directory containing the project and run
 ```
 npm install
 ```